duststorm/makehuman/trunk/makehuman/docs/source/user_manual_view.rst

 Wireframe
 -----------

-Wireframe mode is good to see the topology and how vertices and faces are changed by certain modiﬁcations.
+Wireframe mode is good to see the topology and how vertices and faces are changed by certain modifications.

 Smooth
 ----------